3AW: Broadcasters

+Charitable Appeals

+Royal Women's Hospital

+During the 1950s, 60s & 70s, most Melbourne commercial radio stations conducted annual appeals for a specific charity.
+In 3AW's case, every Mother's Day, an appeal was conducted for the Royal Women's Hospital, with donations acknowledged on air.
+In latter years, former announcer Ray Chapman had control of the appeal as a full-time paid position with 3AW.

+Royal Children's Hospital

+The annual Good Friday appeal for the Royal Children's Hospital Melbourne commenced in 1931, and was a minor event with small sums raised each year.
+However, when 3DB became involved in 1942, and began acknowledging donations on air, the amounts raised increased in one year by about 800%.
+3DB and its successors 3TT and 101.1 TT-FM continued to support the appeal for a few years.
+However, 3AW has been the radio outlet for the appeal for a number of years now.
+3AW works closely on the appeal with the main media outlet HSV 7.

 Technical innovations

 In April 2007, 3AW introduced cameras into their main studio so that fans, via the 3AW website, can watch the program being broadcast, as well as listen.
 The cameras do not operate during news services, commercial breaks, or outside broadcasts.

 In August 2009, 3AW "went digital", offering a superior quality sound and other features, for those with digital receivers.
 Stations utilising the digital signal can also offer multi-channels and interactive features.
 The digital format used in Australia is DAB+, reportedly a superior technology to other digital formats. the digital signal is not rebroadcast in road tunnels like the AM signal and does not have the distance range of AM.

-In October 2011 (iPhone) and mid 2012 (Android), 3AW introduced an application (App) for smartphones or tablets.
+In October 2011 (iPhone) and mid-2012 (Android), 3AW introduced an application (App) for smartphones or tablets.
 The application allows users to listen to the current program, read or listen to current news articles, get weather updates, contact the station via phone, email, Twitter or Facebook and also has an alarm clock feature.